-- In the same pan, saute jalapeno and garlic in the drippings for 1 minute.
-Stir in the broth, tomatoes, cumin, chili powder, cinnamon and pork.
+- In same pan, saute jalapeno and garlic in drippings 1 minute.
+Stir in broth, tomatoes, cumin, chili powder, cinnamon and pork.
 Bring to a boil.
-Reduce heat; cover and simmer for 1 hour or until pork is tender.
+Reduce heat; cover and simmer 1 hour or until pork is tender.

-- Add the corn, beans and chilies; heat through.
-Transfer to a greased 13-in. x 9-in. baking dish.
+- Preheat oven to 400°.
+Add corn, beans and chilies; heat through.
+Transfer to a greased 13x9-in. baking dish.

 - Pat or roll out to 1/2-in. thickness; cut with a floured 2-1/2-in. biscuit cutter.
 Arrange over meat mixture.
-Bake at 400° for 15-18 minutes or until golden brown.
-Let stand for 10 minutes before serving.
+Bake 15-18 minutes or until golden brown.
+Let stand 10 minutes before serving.
 Yield: 12 servings.

 Enjoy this recipe with a sweet white wine such as Moscato or a sweet Riesling.

 Reviews for Southwestern Potpie with Cornmeal Biscuits